The Decline of Liberal Humanism

 Scattered facts and events in the modern world require a generalized definition, which should help find the cause of the unsightly state of the world and suggest ways to eliminate it.
 The initial conclusion might be:

 Today, no one doubts that the modern global crisis is systemic and manifests itself not only in the economy but also in all spheres of people’s lives and activities.
 As economists assure, even with the most favorable outcome of the crisis, we will have to not only give up a lot but also, most importantly, change our worldview, learn to live in a new way, and look into the future in a new way.
-In terms of its depth, the current crisis can only be compared with the crisis of the Upper Paleolithic, which ended with the Neolithic revolution, the crisis of late Antiquity, the collapse of the ancient slave system, the crisis of feudalism (SHAPOVALOV V.A., VASILENKO V.V.
+In terms of its depth, the current crisis can only be compared with the crisis of the Upper Paleolithic, which ended with the Neolithic revolution, the crisis of late Antiquity, the collapse of the ancient slave system, and the crisis of feudalism (SHAPOVALOV V.A., VASILENKO V.V.
 2010).

 This conclusion was made even before the start of Russia’s armed aggression against the free world and, accordingly, the authors underestimated the scale of the global crisis.
 Everything suggests that in the history of mankind, there has never been anything similar to the catastrophic prospect that has now arisen.
 The modern world setup is such that it cannot protect itself from the absolute evil that is modern Russia.
 Such an assessment of this state may seem excessive, but the fact that a permanent member of the UN Security Council, called upon to guard world peace, resolves its ideological contradictions with Europe through military means cannot be characterized otherwise.
 It is this helplessness of the world that best speaks of the global crisis.